akashapxz/smart-ai-assistant-gemini-streamlit/README.md

 - "Ask AI" button to discuss any FAQ in chat

 ### 📜 Persistent Chat History
-- All chats saved to SQLite database
+- All chats saved to **Supabase (PostgreSQL)** — persists across deployments
 - Browse, search, filter, and re-open past conversations
-- Survives page refresh and re-login
+- Survives page refresh, re-login, and server restarts
 - Delete conversations you no longer need

+### ⚡ Smart Rate Limit Handling
+- Auto-retry with countdown timer on Gemini API rate limits
+- Graceful fallback with up to 3 retry attempts

 ### 🎨 Premium UI
 - Dark gradient theme with glassmorphism